 You, a production professional, know how to make script sides.

 The 2nd AD tells you, “Make script sides and distro when they’re done.”
-What are sides?
+But what if you’re responsible for sending script sides to actors and crew?
+What are sides, exactly, and why are they so important in production?
 How do you make them?
 What does distro mean?
 In this article, we’ll cover how to make script sides like a master.
 By the end, you’ll be ready to take your productions — and your career — to the next level.

 How to Create Script Sides in StudioBinder